lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

                   may want to investigate using more "terse" names as a means of reducing file size (e.g., "v" instead of "variable" as an extreme case); compression technology may make long variable names a non-issue but we need to measure.
+There is also the question of what data should appear as nested tags and what should appear as attributes.

             <variable
               type="Bool"